eezstreet/SWATEliteForce/README.md

 - Added JSP, AP, 0 buck, 1 buck, 4 buck ammo types
 - Added player permadeath option
 - Added officer permadeath option
+- Added custom voice acting (by Grimith) to Adam Moretti so he actually speaks now
 - Civilians who are incapacitated at the start of the level can now become DOA after 5-10 minutes.
 Allowing a hostage to become DOA will have a negative effect on your score.
 - Officers may now take cover and crouch
 - Doors breached with the shotgun are not "swung open."
 Only C2 can "blast a door open."